Law enforcement in Canada: Railway police

-Under the Railway Safety Act, any railway in Canada can request that a superior court judge appoint railway employees as police officers.
+Under the Railway Safety Act, any federally-regulated railway in Canada can request that a superior court judge appoint railway employees as police officers.
 These officers are hired, trained, and employed by the railway for the purposes of preventing crimes against the company and the protection of goods, materials, and public rail transit being moved through the railway network, and have nationwide jurisdiction within 500 metres of a railway line or as it relates to railway operations.
-As of 2022, the Canadian National Railway, Canadian Pacific Railway, and VIA Rail Canada Inc. - a Crown Corporation, each maintain their own police service.
-Some smaller railways and transit authorities, such as GO Transit, maintain special constabularies to protect passengers and property.
+As of 2023, the Canadian National Railway, the Canadian Pacific Kansas City railway, and Via Rail — a Crown Corporation — each maintain their own police service.

 TransLink, the transit authority for the Metro Vancouver Regional District in British Columbia, maintains a police force authorized by the province as opposed to the federal Railway Safety Act.
+Some smaller railways and transit authorities, such as GO Transit, also maintain provincially-regulated special constabularies to protect passengers and property.
+These agencies are authorized by provincial governments and are not related to federally-authorized Railway Safety Act police forces.

 Railway police have attracted scrutiny and criticism for their privately-funded nature and role in investigating train derailments.
-In 2020, a former Canadian Pacific Police Service officer alleged that he was ordered to stop investigating a fatal 2019 railway derailment.
+In 2020, a former Canadian Pacific Police Service officer alleged that he was ordered to stop investigating a fatal railway derailment to protect the railway's interests.